TissueC/ML-Project-2019/README.md

 ------

+##### Prepare data
+You can split the data into training.csv, valdata.csv, and testdata.csv.
+Or (recommanded) you can download the data on [this link](https://pan.baidu.com/s/1jMNWFiWYDHIScltZrv_9kQ ) with password zcy0

 ##### Train a model

 Before training any model, first make sure the relative paths are correct.
 We have provided our splited data in `data` folder.